aneasystone/github-trending/README.md

 ## All language

+* 【2025-01-14】[JoshuaC215 / agent-service-toolkit](https://github.com/JoshuaC215/agent-service-toolkit) - Full toolkit for running an AI agent service built with LangGraph, FastAPI and Streamlit
+* 【2025-01-14】[kevmo314 / scuda](https://github.com/kevmo314/scuda) - SCUDA is a GPU over IP bridge allowing GPUs on remote machines to be attached to CPU-only machines.
+* 【2025-01-14】[mufeedvh / code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.
+* 【2025-01-14】[mylinuxforwork / dotfiles](https://github.com/mylinuxforwork/dotfiles) - The ML4W Dotfiles for Hyprland - An advanced and full-featured configuration for the dynamic tiling window manager Hyprland including an easy to use installation script for Arch and Fedora based Linux distributions.
 * 【2025-01-13】[RealKai42 / qwerty-learner](https://github.com/RealKai42/qwerty-learner) - 为键盘工作者设计的单词记忆与英语肌肉记忆锻炼软件 / Words learning and English muscle memory training software designed for keyboard workers
 * 【2025-01-12】[Nutlope / llamacoder](https://github.com/Nutlope/llamacoder) - Open source Claude Artifacts – built with Llama 3.1 405B
 * 【2025-01-12】[quickwit-oss / quickwit](https://github.com/quickwit-oss/quickwit) - Cloud-native search engine for observability.
 An open-source alternative to Datadog, Elasticsearch, Loki, and Tempo.